eclipse-tractusx/ssi-credential-issuer/docs/architecture/Context and scope.md

 ## Business Context

-The SSI credential issuer is created to enable the communication with wallets and handle the creation, revocation and expiry of credentials.
+The Self-Sovereign Identity (SSI) credential issuer core purpose is to facilitate seamless communication with digital wallets, which are essential tools for managing digital identities.
+Being responsible for the critical functions of creating, revoking, and managing the expiry of credentials.
+This ensures that issuers maintain control over their issues digital identities.

-Additionally it gives the user a overview of available use case credentials.
+To further enhance the user experience, the SSI credential issuer provides users with a comprehensive overview of available use case credentials.
+By doing so, it empowers users to make informed decisions about which credentials to acquire and use.
+The business context of the SSI credential issuer is thus centered around providing a robust, user-friendly, and secure mechanism for identity management.

 ## Technical Context

-The SSI credential issuer comprise the technical foundation for interaction, monitoring, auditing and further functionalities.
-They are state of the art in terms of technology portfolio, consist of open-source components whenever possible and are open-sourced themselves 100%.
+From a technical standpoint, the SSI credential issuer is built on a foundation that promotes interaction, monitoring, auditing, and a host of other functionalities that are crucial for maintaining a secure and reliable identity management system.

+A key aspect of the technical context is the commitment to open-source principles.
+The SSI credential issuer is constructed with open-source components to the greatest extent possible, fostering a collaborative and transparent development environment.
+Moreover, the entire codebase of the SSI credential issuer is open-sourced, reflecting a 100% commitment to the open-source community.

 ## NOTICE